Simple backups with Restic and Hetzner Cloud

 Now you’d think making the tool that supports S3-compatible object storage work with your S3-compatible object storage would be easy, right?
 Well not quite.
 The library Restic uses to deal with S3 backends has some strange logic for figuring out the bucket name given a URL.
 It doesn’t quite seem to work right, though…

-why it works like this: maybe it’s just a weird aspect of S3 that I’m oblivious to?
+I’m not sure why it works like this: maybe it’s just a weird aspect of S3 that

 #!/bin/sh